technohiker/obsidian-multi-properties/README.md

 ### Testing

-This project uses [Vitest](https://vitest.dev/) for unit and component testing and the [Svelte Testing Library](https://testing-library.com/docs/svelte-testing-library/intro/) for interacting with Svelte components.
-The test suite covers all major UI components and utility functions, ensuring a stable and reliable codebase.

-All tests are located in the `tests/` directory.
+This project uses [Vitest](https://vitest.dev/) for unit and component testing.
+These tests cover individual functions and UI components in isolation.
+All Vitest tests are located in the `tests/` directory and can be run with `npm test`.

+### Live Integration Testing

+For true end-to-end testing, the plugin must be tested within a running instance of Obsidian.
+A live test script is provided to verify that all commands work correctly and that files are modified as expected.

+**To run the live integration test:**

+1. Ensure your test vault is set up by running:
+    ```bash
+    npm run setup:test
+    ```
+2. In your test vault, go to `Settings > Community Plugins` and ensure the **"Multi Properties"** plugin is **enabled**.
+3. Open the command palette (`Ctrl/Cmd+P`).
+4. Run the command: **"Multi-Properties: Run Live Integration Test (DEV)"**.
+5. Open the developer console (`Ctrl+Shift+I` or `Cmd+Option+I`) and click the **"Console"** tab to view the test results.

 ## Manual Testing Guide